bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 80°
+- 81°
-- Breezy and Mostly Clear
+- Breezy and Mostly Cloudy
-- 36% humidity
+- 38% humidity
-- 15 mph wind
+- 17 mph wind
-- 19% cloud cover
+- 73% cloud cover
 - 46 AQI 🟩
-- 0.01 inches of rain expected in the next 48 hours
+- 0.07 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>